Translation management

 • The possibility to upload and manage glossaries

-The features and automation offered by a TMS allow you and your team to devote more time to other tasks, such as topic research or content creation, which are the human-powered aspects of localization that require more attention.
+The automation and other features provided by a cloud-based TMS enable you to free up time for other tasks, like researching topics or creating content, which are the more human-centric aspects of localization that demand more attention.

-What to look for in a localization technology provider
+What to look for in a translation technology provider

-A robust, cloud-based TMS, like Phrase TMS, combines well-established technology that supports human translation—a CAT tool with translation memories (TM), term bases (TB), etc.—with AI-powered machine translation capabilities to streamline website translation projects.
+A robust, cloud-based translation solution, such as Phrase TMS, combines well-established technology that supports human translation (CAT tools) with AI-powered machine translation capabilities to streamline website translation projects.

-Furthermore, a TMS lets you foster real-time collaboration on a single platform to ensure a seamless and accurate website translation workflow for every team member involved.
+Furthermore, a TMS enables you to foster collaborative localization on a single platform to ensure a seamless and accurate website translation workflow for every team member involved.

 A solid TMS provides out-of-the-box integrations to connect with existing tools within your digital ecosystem so you can automate as many of your multilingual web publishing as possible: